 The tent at the start/finish lines will be the packet pickup location.
 At this time, we will ask you to declare your team and scratch any non-competing runners.
 Unattached runners are welcome!

 Start and Calls

 The starting line is on the hillside above the finish, at the southeast corner of the park near the North 50th Street parking lot.
 First call will be 20 minutes before each event, and a starting pistol gun shot will sound with 10 minutes remaining before each start.

-The course is located at Lower Woodland Park in the Greenlake neighborhood.
-We are using a 2000-meter loop.
-It is the route marked with the solid line on the COURSE MAP.
-The loop course is considered moderately rolling.
+The course is located at Lower Woodland Park in the Green Lake neighborhood.
+We use a 2,000-meter loop.
+It is the route marked with the solid line on the course map.
+The loop course is moderately rolling.

 Finishing and Scoring

 The ﬁnish line is on the hillside below the start.
 It will be clearly marked with a banner and clock.
 Scoring will take place at the end of the chute.
 The top five members of each team will score.
 There will be two displacing runners for each team.
 “B” team scoring will be performed only for declared “B” teams.
 Non-scorers will be removed from the scoring for an accurate score.
-In order for masters teams from clubs to score separately, clubs need to provide age information when signing up.
+For masters teams from clubs to score separately, clubs need to provide age information when signing up.